kekyo/ILCompose/README.md

 All CIL assemble source code (*.il) are automatically assembled by official dotnet IL assembler `ILAsm`.

-Only you have to do is install the NuGet package [ILCompose](https://www.nuget.org/packages/ILCompose).
+Only you have to do install the NuGet package [ILCompose](https://www.nuget.org/packages/ILCompose).

 ## Environments